Trade hopes lift stocks; emerging markets get boost from Turkey rate hike

-The MSCI All-Country World index, which tracks shares in 47 countries, rose 0.24 percent and touched its highest since Sept.
+The MSCI All-Country World index <.MIWD00000PUS>, which tracks shares in 47 countries, rose 0.24 percent and touched its highest since Sept.
 4.

 On Wall Street, the Dow Jones Industrial Average rose 10.01 points, or 0.04 percent, to 26,156, the S&P 500 gained 0.41 points, or 0.01 percent, to 2,904.59 and the Nasdaq Composite added 16.67 points, or 0.21 percent, to 8,030.38. [.N]